danknights/csci5481/research_project.md

 # Links to data for research project
-The research project is open-ended, and you are encouraged to be creative and follow your own interests.
-However, many students end up wanting to use common types of data and resources, so I have gathered frequently used advice and links here.
+The following are links to frequently used online sources of public genomic data.
 They are organized according to the data type.
 This list is far from exhaustive; it is merely scratching the surface of what is available online.

 ## Data sources